philcockfield/app-sync/README.md

 #### Route
 The `route:` field describes a URL pattern to match for the app.
 The pattern takes the form of `<domain>/<path>`.
 Use a wildcard (`*`) to match any incoming domain.
 For example:

-    www.domain.com
-    api.domain.com
+    domain.com
     domain.com/path
     */path
-    *
-    */*                   # Default if only '*' is specified
+    *                     # Wildcard domain and path.
+    */*                   # Same as the deafult wildcard, single '*'.
-    domain.com/*          # Explicitly stating the wildcard path
+    domain.com/*          # Explicitly stating a wildcard path on a domain.

 #### Redirect